OCA/account-fiscal-rule/base_tax_connector/README.rst

   simplify the addition of new adapters, but may over-complicate things.
 * Add a registration system for connectors, with a more centralized method for determining if the connector should be used.
+* Add a hook for the update of a tax transaction.
+TBD what would actually trigger an update, because invoices can't be edited.
+* Need a way to handle tax differentiation at the invoice line item level, so connectors can send individual lines instead of just whole orders.

 Bug Tracker
 ===========